privacy-scaling-explorations/maci/README.md

 # Minimal Anti-Collusion Infrastructure

+> To see the latest development, please check out the [`v1`](https://github.com/privacy-scaling-explorations/maci/tree/v1) branch.
+This branch contains version 0.9.4.

 Please refer to the [implementation spec](./specs/) for technical details, and the original [ethresear.ch post](https://ethresear.ch/t/minimal-anti-collusion-infrastructure/5413) for a